eth-cscs/ImplicitGlobalGrid.jl/README.md

 ```
 Besides, `init_global_grid` makes every argument it passes to an [MPI.jl] function customizable via its keyword arguments.

-## CUDA-aware MPI support
+## CUDA-aware/ROCm-aware MPI support
-If the system supports CUDA-aware MPI, it may be activated for ImplicitGlobalGrid by setting an environment variable as specified in the module documentation callable from the [Julia REPL] or in [IJulia] (see next section).
+If the system supports CUDA-aware/ROCm-aware MPI, it may be activated for ImplicitGlobalGrid by setting an environment variable as specified in the module documentation callable from the [Julia REPL] or in [IJulia] (see next section).

 ## Module documentation callable from the Julia REPL / IJulia
 The module documentation can be called from the [Julia REPL] or in [IJulia]: